-Currently enrolled students who have changed their addresses should notify the Registrar's Office by completing the appropriate form.
+Currently enrolled students who have changed their addresses MUST notify the Office of Admissions and Registrar by completing the appropriate form.
 Official notification of change of address is necessary for proper identification of students' records and for accurate mailing of correspondence, grade reports, transcripts, registration instructions, and information pertaining to graduation requirements.
-Students who have a degree application on file in the Registrar's Office should specify if the address change also affects the address to which the diploma is to be mailed.
+Students who have a degree application on file in the Office of Admissions and Registrar should specify if the address change also affects the address to which the diploma is to be mailed.